Why I don’t fix people

 It embodies my work as a Feldenkrais Method® practitioner.

-Every time I work with a new client or welcome a new student to class, or even when I describe the Feldenkrais Method to anyone willing to listen, one of my first words are that I am not a therapist who will try to fix your problem.
-Rather I want to help people learn what they themselves are doing that might be contributing to the difficulty they are having, the pain they are experiencing or the limitations in action they are frustrated with.
+Every time I work with a new client or welcome a new student to class, or when I describe the Feldenkrais Method to anyone willing to listen, one of my first words are that I am not a therapist who will try to fix your problem.
+Rather I want to help each person learn what they are doing that might be contributing to the difficulty they are having, the pain they are experiencing or the limitations in action they are frustrated with.

 I don’t believe we can be fixed, if it means to mend, repair, or restore.
-Instead we can continually develop, learn and refine while discovering new possibilities for movement and for relationship development with ourselves and others, and for living “aesthetically pleasing” lives, as Moshe Feldenkrais would have said.
+Instead we can continually develop, learn and refine while discovering new possibilities for movement and for relationship development with ourselves and others, and for living “aesthetically pleasing” lives, to paraphrase Moshe Feldenkrais.

-True maturation, according to Feldenkrais, is that we learn how to live moment to moment while finding ways to support ourselves in all ways, to move with elegance and ease, and with awareness.
-The movements we teach are not exercises to be endlessly repeated until we “get them right” but explorations in which each repetition presents a novel experience in which we attend to new details and contemplate new possibilities to create ease and elegance and ultimately comfort.
+True maturation, according to Feldenkrais, is to learn how to live moment to moment with awareness while finding ways to support ourselves in all ways and to act with compassion to ourselves and with elegance and ease.
+The movements we teach are not exercises to be endlessly repeated until we “get them right” but explorations in which each repetition presents a novel experience in which we attend to new details and contemplate new possibilities.

 Those are my daily teaching goals.
-I love to share my passion and excitement with others; if you haven’t yet tried Feldenkrais, what are you waiting for?
+I love to share my passion and excitement with others; if you haven’t yet tried Feldenkrais, please consider trying a class or session this Fall.

 Register today for Fall classes and workshops.